 Even though Apple hasn’t revealed dates for its annual developer conference, it looks like Apple’s 2019 Worldwide Developers Conference (WWDC) will take place from June 3 to June 7 at the McEnery Convention Center in San Jose, California.

 Alongside iOS 13 and macOS 10.15, Apple is likely to bring watchOS 6 and tvOS 13 at this year’s WWDC.
 But Apple isn’t alone gearing up to hold its annual developer conference in the first half of 2019.
-Microsoft and Google are also keeping their respective developer-focused conferences on May 6 and May 7, respectively.
+Microsoft and Google are keeping their respective developer-focused conferences on May 6 and 7, respectively.